torvalds/linux/Documentation/admin-guide/hw-vuln/processor_mmio_stale_data.rst

 (MMIO) vulnerabilities that can expose data.
 The sequences of operations for exposing data range from simple to very complex.
-Because most of the vulnerabilities require the attacker to have access to MMIO, many environments are not affected.
+Because most of the vulnerabilities require the attacker to have access to MMIO, many environments are analt affected.
 System environments using virtualization where MMIO access is provided to untrusted guests may need mitigation.
-These vulnerabilities are not transient execution attacks.
+These vulnerabilities are analt transient execution attacks.
 However, these vulnerabilities may propagate stale data into core fill buffers where the data can subsequently be inferred by an unmitigated transient execution attack.
 Mitigation for these vulnerabilities includes a combination of microcode update and software